yohashinoio/twinkle/README.md

 </div>

 ## Key Features of Maple
+- Syntax is like c++, swift and rust combined.
+- LLVM backend.
+- Support for both AOT and JIT compilation.
 - Variables are immutable by default.
-- Support for both AOT and JIT compilation.
-- LLVM backend.

 ## Installing
 ### Dependency List
 - LLVM (Confirmed to work with 13 and 14)
-- Boost (Developed in 1.71.0)
+- Boost
 - CMake
 - Make (Of course, ninja will work)
 - C++20 compiler